cirrusflyer275ds/ctx-eor-site/docs/recruiting/customization-panel.md

 # Customization Panel

-This module outlines how CTX-EOR customers can fine-tune their recruiting campaigns through a guided customization interface.
+This module outlines how Hireway customers can fine-tune their recruiting campaigns through a guided customization interface.

 ---